HwiTran/Fundamental-ML/README.md

 Feel free to modify and extend the notebook to explore further aspects of the data and experiment with different algorithms.
 Good luck.

+##  ✅What we did in this project.
+    1. Load the data from CSV file.
+    2. Visualize distribution of labels in datset.
+    3. Normalize dataset.
+    4. Finetuning model on dataset (Logistic Regression, Random Forest Classifer, Support Vector Machine, Multi-layer Perceptron)
+    5. Analyse Wrong Prediction (Confusion Matrix)
+    6. Evaluating Classification Performance (Accuracy - Recall - Precision - F1 Score) and choose the best one.